podondra/lamost-ml/README.md

 Experiment which shows that neural network manages both raw and normalized spectra.

+### Iterative CNN

+Code for the paper concerning discovery of emission-line stars in LASMOST survey.

 ## Ondrejov Dataset

 This work makes use of